📣

 • Client secret

-2. On the Organization Settings page, click the Authentication tab, locate the row of OIDC in the Authentication Methods area, and then click to show the OIDC method details.
+2. On the Authentication page of your TiDB Cloud console, locate the row of OIDC in the Authentication Methods area, and then click to show the OIDC method details.

 3. In the method details, you can configure the following: